If you got to go into all kinds of contortions, if you got to go outside the bounds of the law to save the act.

 And I was hoping maybe you could make some sense of a question I have.

-Um if you step back and look at it, it seems to me like if they had a vote on the question of going forward as a tax on the Supreme Court itself, the only justice that was in favor of that was Robert.
+If you step back and look at it, it seems to me like if they had a vote on the question of going forward as a tax on the Supreme Court itself, the only justice that was in favor of that was Robert.

-It would be an eight to one disagreement that it is a tax, correct?
+It would be an eight-to-one disagreement that it is a tax, correct?

 No.